-Stefan Chin is a Partner in the Construction Law Practice at Peckar & Abramson.
+K. Stefan Chin is a partner in the Construction Law practice at Peckar & Abramson.
 He focuses on construction and other commercial litigation including the representation of contractors, owners, other construction professionals, and sureties in litigation, arbitration, mediation, and dispute resolution board proceedings for construction and design-defect claims, contract claims, construction lien claims, delay and impact claims, bond claims, insurance claims, and related matters.

 “Many of the attorneys at P&A have hands-on, practical experience in the construction industry and can therefore offer clients highly informed, workable legal advice.”

-Mr. Chin’s construction practice also includes the negotiation and preparation of construction documents and project administration assistance during construction for the early identification and resolution of conflicts and disputes.
-Mr. Chin has represented clients in litigation, arbitration, mediation, and dispute resolution board proceedings involving reinforced and post-tension concrete construction, drywall assemblies, stucco, glass and glazing systems, fire sprinkler systems, sign structures, mechanically stabilized earth wall and barrier wall systems, and other building and roadway systems and components.
+Stefan’s construction practice also includes the negotiation and preparation of construction documents and project administration assistance during construction for the early identification and resolution of conflicts and disputes.
+He has represented clients in litigation, arbitration, mediation, and dispute resolution board proceedings involving reinforced and post-tension concrete construction, drywall assemblies, stucco, glass and glazing systems, fire sprinkler systems, sign structures, mechanically stabilized earth wall and barrier wall systems, and other building and roadway systems and components.
+In 2021, Stefan completed FIDIC Certified Course Module 2: Claims and Disputes Resolution.

-Mr. Chin is admitted to practice law in the State of Florida, the United States District Court for the Southern District of Florida and the United States Court of Appeals for the Eleventh Circuit.
+Stefan is admitted to practice law in the State of Florida and the United States District Court for the Southern District of Florida and the United States Court of Appeals for the Eleventh Circuit.
 He is a member of the American Bar Association, Florida Bar Association, and Dade County Bar Association.

 State of Florida